Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ### Different modifiers, different behaviors

-#### Modifiers to be held after the One-Shot Term
+#### Modifiers to be held after the One Shot Term

 To prevent mouse interaction, OSoS modifiers using Shift and/or Ctrl unregister their modifier as soon as they are released.
-If the one-shot behavior is triggered, the modifier will be sent alongside the other key.
+If the one shot behavior is triggered, the modifier will be sent alongside the other key.

 <img src="png/OSoS 5.png" width="600">